Components

 Lists

-When working with lists of data in the DOM it is highly advisable to add a unique attribute to the list item like an id or key.
+When working with lists of data in the DOM it is highly advisable to add a unique id attribute to the list item.
+The state object passed to an element’s render function has a unique instanceID property available for this purpose.
 This will assist morphdom in determining what items have changed in the list.

 Reducing Boilerplate